Ever wonder how to make coconut milk? It is easier than you might think with this easy homemade coconut milk recipe!

-This works for both Paleo coconut milk and Whole30 coconut milk as it will have now fillers, thickeners, sweeteners or additives.
+This works for both Paleo coconut milk and Whole30 coconut milk as it will have no fillers, thickeners, sweeteners, or additives.

 You can make it in a small or large batch.
-I like to make it more on the small batch side as there are no preservatives in it so it does not last as long as the store bought stuff.
+I like to make it more on the small batch side as there are no preservatives in it so it does not last as long as the store-bought coconut milk.
 But it is easy enough to make every few days.

-Unless you are a large family, then I would make a large batch at a time.
+Unless you are a large family, then I would not make a large batch at a time.

 To make it, you pretty much need water and dried shredded coconut.
 Just be sure you get the unsweetened no additives.
 I used Bob’s Red Mill Shredded Coconut Unsweetened.
 You can also use fresh coconut meat if you have fresh brown coconuts available.